NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 NIHON KOHDEN was only able to announce the launch of TEC-7700 series defibrillators for sales in Japan market on December 1st, 2005.

-This means the manufacturer had decided not to continue with the declared waveform published in the service and operator manuals!
+This means the manufacturer decided at this point not to continue with the declared waveform published in the service and operator manuals!

-This was the series later found to have Acti-Biphasic waveform flipped vertically upside down from that of the TEC-7700 series and it was happening right before Japan MHLW granted approval for the TEC-7700 series.
+To reiterate, Cardiolife TEC-5500 defibrillators was the series later found to have Acti-Biphasic discharged waveform flipped vertically upside down from that of the TEC-7700 series and it was happening right before Japan MHLW granted approval for the TEC-7700 series, and without showing any clinical studies done to support its use!

 The Timeline